Instructions for Applicants

 When you register for any tests, you should indicate the University of North Carolina at Chapel Hill Graduate School (institution #5816) as a score recipient.
 If you did not specify the UNC-Chapel Hill Graduate School as a score recipient at the time of taking the test, you must promptly ask ETS to send your scores to us (institution #5816).
 No departmental code is required.

-Applicants who already hold a research or professional doctorate degree may be exempted from the standardized test score requirement.
-This waiver request must come from the program to which you are applying.
-Applicants near completion of a doctoral degree may request an exemption based on the receipt of appropriate degree verification status from the university Registrar of the institution.
-If the degree or official verification is not received, the standardized scores will remain a requirement.
-Please contact your intended program to determine if they will support this exemption.
+If you already hold, or are in the process of earning, a research or professional doctorate degree, you may be exempted from the standardized test score requirement.
+This waiver request must come to The Graduate School directly from the academic program to which you are applying.
+An unofficial transcript showing degree awarded, or degree in progress, will be required for final approval of this exemption by The Graduate School.
+Please contact your intended academic program to determine if they will support this exemption.

 Average scores of applicants offered admission